cezgru/M5-Forecasting-Accuracy/README.md

 ## Input data

-The required inputs for this are as follows:
+The required inputs for the prediction model are as follows:

 ### File 1: “calendar.csv”
 Contains information about the dates the products are sold.